StarMindz/Vet-Clinic-/README.md

+# VET CLINIC
+A database project that involves using PostgreSQL.
+In this project, I used a relational database to create the data structure for a vet clinic

 ## Getting Started

-This repository includes files with plain SQL that can be used to recreate a database:
+This repository includes files with plain SQL that can be used to recreate the VET CLINIC database:

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.